Fields of Interest

 - Inherited Destinies, phantom limbs: Empire, settler colonialism, and trauma in the Philippines and Peru, 1920-1928.
 Seattle.
 In progress.

 - Arthit Jiamrattanyoo.
-"Empires of Amity: Affective Politics and Poetics of Friendship through the Colonial Philippines."
+"Conquest of Amity: Affective Politics and Cultures of Friendship in the Spanish Colonization of the Philippines, 1521-1762."
 Dissertation, Universty of Washington, ongoing.

 Courses Taught